-SEO has been around for a long time.
-As a new business owner – or a business owner digging deeper into optimization – you’ll soon find that it’s quite complex.
-Like traditional marketing, search marketing has its specialties, and one of them is local SEO, which is what this article is about today.
+Whether you’re in San Mateo County or Marin County you need local SEO to be found.
+Level 343 has been working in the San Francisco Bay Area since 1994 and we know what it takes to get your business seen.
+Whether you’re a new business or need to update your site, digging deeper into optimization – you’ll soon find that it’s quite complex.
+Like traditional marketing, search marketing has its specialties, and one of them is local SEO, which is what we can help you with.

 So what is local SEO?